SussexUCU/USS/data/break_even_discount_rates/README.md

 ## Method for 2017 and 2020

 Use cashflows for 2017 and 2020 (both provided by USS) and the USS provided discount rates to calculate the TP Liabilites and check they agree within 1% of the USS calculated TP Liabilities.
-Then use the same calculation to find a 2 d.p. discount rate percentage that produces the smallest surplus possible.
+Then use the same calculation to find the discount rate percentage that produces the smallest surplus possible.

 ## Method for 2018 and 2021